botify-hq/developers-docs/api_docs/markdowns/api/collections/collections.md

 ### Collections BQL Query

-A BQL Collection Query fhas the following format:
+A BQL Collection Query has the following format:
 ```JSON
 {
   "dimensions": [DIMENSIONS],